KannadukiAme/kannadukiame-notebook/docs/notes/web-app/copyparty.md

-  e2dsa  # enable file indexing and filesystem scanning e2ts   # and enable multimedia indexing z, qr  # and zeroconf and qrcode (you can comma-separate arguments)
+  e2dsa  # enable file indexing and filesystem scanning e2ts   # and enable multimedia indexing z, qr  # and zeroconf and qrcode (you can comma-separate arguments) ver    # show copyparty version in the controlpanel
+  name: dataserver  # change the server-name that's displayed in the browser

 # create users:
 [accounts]